Yufeng0918/spring-learning/README.md

     + @Qualifier indicate the component to inject
     + must inject the value to property, @Autowired(required = false) will not report error if no value to inject
     + @Primary indicate primary choice if multiple components found
+    + annotated in property, constructor, setter, the injected value is from context

 Class | Layer
 ---|---